 The Court may from time to time make all such rules of court as appear to be necessary or proper with respect to applications, orders, and matters and otherwise for regulating practice, procedure, costs, and fees so as to give full effect to this Act.

-First Schedule

-[section 3(2)]

-[Heading inserted by No. 64 of 1968 s.
-19.]
+[First Schedule repealed by No. 9 of 2008 s.
+32.]